Back to Blog

 Best Claude Prompts for Lawyers: Copy, Paste, and Customize

 The quality of your AI output depends almost entirely on the quality of your input.
 Below are battle-tested Claude prompts for lawyers across five critical practice areas.
 Each prompt is designed to be copied directly into Claude, with bracketed placeholders for you to fill in with your specific details.
+For the foundational techniques behind these, see our pillar guide on prompt engineering for lawyers.

 1. Contract Drafting Prompts